Data backup schedule

 The backup service is monitored 24x7 for performance and component failures.
 Storage systems personnel are alerted to failures and respond to alerts.
 A BaRS Administrator, usually your departmental Local Network Administrator, must be designated for each backup node.

 To cancel BaRS service, submit an OrderIT request.
-Be sure in provide the name of the machine(s) that should no longer be backed up.
+Be sure to provide the name of the machine(s) that should no longer be backed up.